NethServer/nethsecurity-docs/openvpn_tunnels.rst

 * ``Multiple remote host``: multiple remote server addresses can be specified for redundancy; the OpenVPN client will try to connect to each host in the given order

-* Protocol: OpenVPN is designed to operate optimally over UDP, but TCP capability is provided for situations where UDP cannot be used
+* ``Protocol``: OpenVPN is designed to operate optimally over UDP, but TCP capability is provided for situations where UDP cannot be used

 * Cipher: the cryptographic algorithm used to encrypt all the traffic.
 If not explicitly selected, the server and client will try to negotiate the best cipher available on both sides